Mary's Club

-Mary's Club is the oldest strip club in Portland, Oregon, in the United States.
-In 1954 Roy Keller bought the business from Mary Duerst Hemming, who owned and operated Mary's as a piano bar beginning in the 1930s.
+Mary's Club is the oldest strip club in Portland, Oregon, and among the oldest in the United States.
+In 1954, Roy Keller bought the business from Mary Duerst Hemming, who owned and operated Mary's as a piano bar beginning in the 1930s.
 Keller initially hired go-go dancers as entertainment during the piano player's breaks, later hiring them full-time because of their popularity.
 Topless dancers wearing pasties were introduced in 1955.
 The club also featured comics, musicians, singers and other acts.
 All-nude dancing began in 1985, after a judicial ruling against City of Portland ordinances banning it in venues which served alcohol.

 Former strippers include Courtney Love and Christine Jorgensen, although the club is known for its longtime dancers who are loyal to the family business.
 Since Keller's death in 2006, Mary's Club has been owned and operated by his daughter Vicki.
 A Portland institution, it has been included in several strip-club "best of" lists and its neon sign is considered a landmark.
 The club has appeared in several films, including Bongwater (1997) and Brainsmasher...
 A Love Story (1993), and has been included in walking tours of the city.